What you can find on this page

 - date and time of purchase

-- location of the vending machine (please mention the machine number, i.e. five digits circled on the top right corner)
+- location of the vending machine including its number (five digits on the metal plate on the top right corner)

 I paid for 10 journeys on the GO vending machine, but only received a single fare ticket.
 What should I do?